TheRenegadeCoder/sample-programs/PULL_REQUEST_TEMPLATE.md

 ## What Language Are You Contributing to?

 *Please create a separate pull request for each language.
-Also, please provide a link to proof of the languages existence.*
+Also, please provide a link to proof of the language's existence.*